coderaiser/putout/packages/putout/README.md

 ## Configuration

-To configure create `.putout.json` file and override any of (default options)[/packages/putout/putout.json].
+To configure create `.putout.json` file and override any of [default options](/packages/putout/putout.json).

 ### Match